Switchful Logo

 Take a close look at your current internet bill

-The first step to saving on your internet service is finding out how much you’re paying each month and what fees are included.
+Before looking for ways to save on your internet service, it's important to know how much you’re paying each month and what fees are included.
 Our guide to understanding your internet bill can help you figure out what each charge is for, and the rest of our tips will help you lower them.

 1. Get discounts for paperless billing and auto-pay